transkatgirl/Tapestry-Loom/README.md

 	- May allow for monetization through provider profit sharing agreements without degrading user experience
 		- Tapestry Loom will always stay FOSS
 - Work towards making the UI more accessible for less technical users *without degrading the experience for technical users*
+	- Inference parameter suggestions and explanations
+	- Interactive sampling parameter visualization tool
-	- Tapestry Loom will always stay, first and foremost, a tool for power users
+	- UI hints for new users
+	- UI streamlining *without reducing functionality*
 - Built in user manual, based on the [cyborgism wiki](https://cyborgism.wiki) and any significant subsequent discoveries about base model behavior

 ## Usage